-In the episode Nicodemus, Martha recounts the moment that she met Jonathan Kent.
+- In the episode "Nicodemus," Martha recounts the moment that she met Jonathan.
 That scene was insanely heartwarming.

-In Reaper, Lex arranges, at Clark's request, so that the Metropolis Sharks come to Smallville and play a little scrimmage for Mr. Fordman, who was slowly dying, with his son as their quarterback.
+- In "Reaper," Lex arranges, at Clark's request, for the Metropolis Sharks to come to Smallville and play a little scrimmage for Mr. Fordman, who was slowly dying, with his son as their quarterback.

 Chloe: I knew it was you!
-It's always you!
-(She hugs him)
+It's always you! (hugs him)

-At the episode, Clark finally gathers the courage to ask Chloe to go to the Spring Formal with him.
+- At the end of the episode, Clark finally gathers the courage to ask Chloe to go to the Spring Formal with him.
 Sadly, this only leads to many seasons of unresolved Ship Tease.

 Ryan: I don't need them any more.
 I've got you.

-Almost every scene involving Lex and Clark throughout the Season 3 episode Asylum can be considered both this, but also a Tear Jerker as well.
+- Almost every scene involving Lex and Clark throughout "Asylum" can be considered both this, but also a Tear Jerker as well.
 The biggest heartwarming scene, however, comes during their final scene together at the end of the episode.

-In Truth, Chloe inhales a truth gas that makes it impossible for anyone to lie to her, but is also killing her.
-After finding out, Chloe sets out to uncover Clark secret, even though Clark himself is immune to the truth gas' effects.
-Clark manages to track down a dose of antidote and injects her as she passes out.
-Kryptonite-induced powers are known to bring the worst out of everyone, but Chloe fears that it only brought out her true self and tearfully apologises, and admits she is afraid that she has used up all her apologies, especially after what happened in Delete.
+- In "Truth," Chloe inhales a truth gas that makes it impossible for anyone to lie to her, but is also killing her.
+After finding out, she sets out to uncover Clark's secret, even though Clark himself is immune to her.
+Clark manages to track down an antidote and injects her with it after she passes out.
+Kryptonite-induced powers are known to bring the worst out of everyone, but Chloe fears that it only brought out her true self, tearfully apologizes, and admits she's afraid that she has used up all her apologies, especially after what happened in "Delete."
 Clark says that it won't be today and gives her a long, heartfelt hug.

-Pariah: It does have a Downer Ending, but it is still very heartwarming to see Chloe going to Clark who is mourning at Alicia's grave, showing her support and saying that she would always be here and subtly dropping hints that she already knows about his secret and isn't going to leave him for that.
+- It does have a Downer Ending, but it is still very heartwarming to see Chloe going to Clark who is mourning at Alicia's grave, showing her support and saying that she will always be here and subtly dropping hints that she already knows about his secret and isn't going to leave him for that.

-Arrival: Chloe is accidentally transported to the arctic along with Clark as the Fortress of Solitude is formed.
-Clark is trapped in Jor-El's simulation when she comes in, but when she gets closer Jor-El freezes her half to death with a small blizzard.
-As she collapses, Clark hears her plea for help, breaks out with The Power of Friendship and rushes her to a hospital.
+- Chloe is accidentally transported to the Arctic along with Clark as the Fortress of Solitude is formed.
+Clark is trapped in Jor-El's simulation when she comes in, but when she gets closer, Jor-El freezes her half to death with a small blizzard.
+As she collapses, Clark hears her plea for help, breaks out with The Power of Friendship, and rushes her to a hospital.